nus-cs2103/website-base/admin/tp-ped-fragment.md

 * Exceeds expectations (i.e., good enough for **1 mark**): more than 6-8 good bug reports
 * Greatly exceeds expectations (i.e., good enough for **2 marks**): more than 9 or more good bug reports

-As you can't be sure which of your bug reports will be considered as _good_ (the last criterion in particular) by the receiving team, we recommend that you aim to submit at least 8-10 bug reports in total if you aim for 1 bonus mark, more if you are aiming for 2 bonus marks.
+As you can't be sure which of your bug reports will be considered as _good_ (the last criterion in particular) by the receiving team, we recommend that you aim to submit at least 8-10 bug reports in total if you aim for 1 mark, more if you are aiming for 2 marks.
 The **median bug reports count in the last round was 9**.
 {% endif %}
 </box>